Introduction

 Azure Local Calculator

-Azure Local Calculator is a GitHub-based repository offering a collection of interactive calculators focused on the Azure Local with emphasis on Storage, CPU (working on it) and Pricing estimations.
+Azure Local Calculator is a GitHub-based repository offering a collection of interactive calculators focused on the Azure Local with emphasis on Storage, CPU and Pricing estimations.

 The source code for the calculators is available on GitHub, but the calculators themselves can be used interactively right here on this page.